evillan0315/project-board-server/docs/getting-started.md

 # This will typically start on http://localhost:5174 or similar
 ```

 Repeat similar commands for `apps/ai-editor-front` and `apps/point-of-sale` if you intend to use them.
-Check their respective `package.json` for specific `dev` scripts.

 ### 7. Running the AI Editor CLI